Sustainable and Eco Friendly

 The use of “grey” water is considered for each project.
 Due to the cost of the tank and installation the return period is difficult to justify unless there is significant need for water in toilets or other processes.

-Rain water is disposed of to soakaways or existing water courses as appropriate.
+Rain water is disposed of to soakaways or existing water courses as in accordance with SUDS principles.
 Connection to sewer systems is avoided unless this is the only option available.
 Rainwater from yard areas is taken to infiltration trenches where this is feasible as it can also avoid the use of petrol interceptors and the problems they can cause if not maintained properly.